stoth68000/cello/README.md

 # Introduction

-Cello - A Tool to measure video latency in a SDI workflow.
+Cello - A tool to measure video latency in a SDI workflow.

 # LICENSE